shaunreichman/investment_tracker/DESIGN_GUIDELINES.md

 - **Never mix session.add, session.commit, or session.delete with calculations or object creation.**
 - This pattern is followed throughout all models (Fund, TaxStatement, etc.).
-- See `src/models.py` for more examples.
+- See `src/fund/models.py` and other domain modules for more examples.

 ---